FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Understanding FavorQueue

 \subsection{Impact on the network}

 Figure \ref{fig:queuedelay} shows the evolution of the average queueing delay depending on the size of the flow.
 This figure corresponds to the 10 averaged replications experiment (as defined Section \ref{sec:exp}).
-Basically, the results obtained by FavourQueue and DropTail are similar.
-Indeed, the average queueing delay is 2.8ms for FavourQueue versus 2.9ms for DropTail and both curves similarly behave.
-We can notice that the queueing delay for the medium sized flows slightly increases with FavourQueue.
+Basically, the results obtained by FavorQueue and DropTail are similar.
+Indeed, the average queueing delay is 2.8ms for FavorQueue versus 2.9ms for DropTail and both curves similarly behave.
+We can notice that the queueing delay for the medium sized flows slightly increases with FavorQueue.
 These flows are characterized by a predominance of the slow-start phase as most of the packets that belong to these flows are emitted during the slow-start.
-Since during this phase each flow opportunistically occupies the queue, less packets are favoured due to the growth of the TCP window.
+Since during this phase each flow opportunistically occupies the queue, less packets are favored due to the growth of the TCP window.
 As a result, their queuing delay increases.
-When the size of the flow increases (above hundred packets length), the slow-start is not pervasive anymore and the average queueing delay of each packet of these flows tends to be either higher or lower as suggested by the cloud Figure \ref{fig:queuedelay} depending on the number of favoured packets during their congestion avoidance phase.
+When the size of the flow increases (above a hundred packets length), the slow-start is not pervasive anymore and the average queueing delay of each packet of these flows tends to be either higher or lower as suggested by the cloud Figure \ref{fig:queuedelay} depending on the number of favored packets during their congestion avoidance phase.